Stay Eat Events Weather Beaches

 By Oregon Coast Beach Connection Staff

-(Seattle, Washington) – Most of Washington may see a brief aurora display late Wednesday night and into the early hours of Thursday as a coronal mass ejection heads toward Earth, according to the Space Weather Prediction Center (SWPC).
+Most of Washington may see a brief aurora display late Thursday night and into the early hours of Friday (and possibly again late that night), as a coronal mass ejection heads toward Earth, according to the Space Weather Prediction Center (SWPC).
 It's entirely possible that it can be seen in Oregon or its coast - or at least parts of southern Washington – with the red view line dipping into Oregon just slightly (see the SWPC graphic).
 For those on the extreme tip of the Washington coast it could well be a free show.
 Above: Seattle aurora borealis by Suberry.

 Latest Coastal Lodging News Alerts